Skip to content

 Share article

-Even with generally healthy teeth, complaints in the mouth and jaw area can increase from the age of 40.
-Certain conditions tend to appear more frequently from this age—they not only affect appearance but can also become uncomfortable or painful.
+Even with generally healthy teeth, issues in the mouth and jaw area can increase from the age of 40.
+Certain diseases tend to appear more frequently from this age–they not only affect appearance but can also become uncomfortable or painful.
 To prevent this development, it’s important to follow some rules when brushing your teeth.
-FITBOOK reveals how often and how to brush your teeth according to an expert.

-Many people still brush their teeth only once a day—and this doesn’t necessarily go without consequences for adults.
-While cavities may not be the main issue at this age, poor dental hygiene can significantly increase the risk of periodontitis over time.
+Many people still brush their teeth only once a day–and this doesn’t necessarily go without consequences for adults.
+While cavities may not be the main issue at this age, poor dental care can significantly increase the risk of periodontitis over time.
 This chronic inflammation of the gums is caused by bacterial plaque, which forms a yellowish film on the teeth.
-If left untreated, the bacteria can travel deep to the tooth root.
-Possible outcomes include exposed tooth necks, inflamed, reddish to bluish gums—and over time, noticeable pain.
+If left unchecked, the bacteria can travel deep along the tooth root.
+Possible consequences: exposed tooth necks, inflamed, reddish to bluish gums–and over time, noticeable pain.

 So, how often should you brush your teeth?
-Twice a day thoroughly—in the morning and especially at night before bed.
-At night, saliva flow and corresponding protective functions in the mouth are reduced, making the oral cavity more susceptible to bacteria.
+Twice a day thoroughly–in the morning and especially at night before bed.
+At night, saliva flow and corresponding protective functions in the mouth are reduced.
+This makes the oral cavity more susceptible to bacteria.

-It’s also important to clean between the teeth.
-Ideally, use dental floss or interdental brushes daily, depending on the size of the gaps.
+The spaces between the teeth are also important.
+Ideally, use dental floss or an interdental brush daily, depending on the size of the gaps.
 Oral irrigators and antibacterial rinses can be supportive but do not replace mechanical cleaning.

 Most people were taught the so-called rotation technique during childhood.
-In adulthood, however, it can promote periodontal inflammation.
+However, in adulthood, it can promote periodontal inflammation.
 The reason: Over the years, the soft tissue in the mouth recedes, gradually exposing the sensitive tooth necks.
-The once-proven circular brushing movements would push bacteria and plaque toward the gum line instead of removing them.
+The once-reliable circular brushing movements would push bacteria and plaque toward the gum line instead of removing them.

 It’s best to use the sweeping technique instead.
-Hold the toothbrush at a slight angle at the transition from gum to tooth and essentially sweep away the plaque.
+Hold the toothbrush at a slight angle at the transition from gum to tooth and essentially wipe away the plaque.

-Dry mouth is a problem you usually only hear about when you’re young.
+Dry mouth is a problem mostly known from hearsay in younger years.
 However, as you age and often in stressful situations, less saliva is produced.
 This can lead to speech difficulties and, in the long term, disrupt the entire oral flora.
-Pathogens then have an easy time attacking gums and tooth enamel.
+Pathogens then have an easy time attacking the gums and tooth enamel.

 More on the topic

 Without an intact protective layer, tooth enamel would discolor and, worse, degrade over time.
-Once it’s gone, the sensitive dentin—the core substance of the tooth beneath the enamel—remains unprotected and shows through as grayish.
+Once it’s gone, the sensitive dentin–the core substance of the tooth beneath the enamel–is left unprotected and shows through as a grayish tint.
 To be resistant to acids, tooth enamel needs fluoride.

-Dr. med. dent.
-Schwitalla advises using fluoride-containing toothpaste and spitting out the toothpaste residue after brushing without rinsing.
-This allows the active ingredients to adhere better to the tooth and develop their protective effect.
+Many doctors recommend using fluoride toothpaste and spitting out the toothpaste residue after brushing without rinsing.
+This allows the active ingredients to adhere better to the tooth and exert their protective effect.
 Additionally, you should apply a fluoride gel to the teeth once a week and let it work without rinsing.
 This supports the substance of the tooth enamel sustainably.

 This article is a machine translation of the original German version of FITBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@fitbook.de.